 - Jack from Will & Grace, in the episodes which flash back to his teens.

 - Brandon Wright and Dante from The Wire are both twinks, but played in slightly different ways; Brandon is more the naive and easily led type, while Dante shows signs of arrogance and a tendency to try to manipulate Omar, with his jealousy being one of the factors to drive a wedge between them.

 - Todd Grimshaw in Coronation Street is a self-centred twink who has used his attractiveness to break up a heterosexual relationship involving the older Marcus, a bisexual who tried to go straight with a girl, only for Todd to take pleasure in wrecking it.
 Todd is not a nice boy to know.

-- Discussed in series/How To Get Away With Murder - Oliver accuses Connor of treating him like "a disposible twink".
-Connor rebuttles this accusation saying Oliver is too old to be a twink anyway.
+- Discussed in How to Get Away with Murder - Oliver accuses Connor of treating him like "a disposable twink".
+Connor rebottles this accusation saying Oliver is too old to be a twink anyway.

-- This term was referenced in a Family Guy manatee gag, where they're watching a documentary about Twinkie the Kid, which implies him to be gay.
+- Referenced in a Cutaway Gag, where they're watching a documentary about Twinkie the Kid, which implies him to be gay.